 1. File a police report - Filing a police report is essential in order to request camera footage.
 All of the footage that is requested is sent to the Second District Police Department, and must have a police report number attached to it.
 If you do not file a police report, we cannot access footage.
 Many minor crimes and property crimes can be filed online here.

 2. Submit a Footage Request Form here.
 Once this form is submitted, our camera team will examine the footage and determine if there is anything of value regarding the incident.
 If they find footage, it will be sent directly to the Second District Police Department, to be attached to your case.
 The only people with access to the footage will be the camera team and the police department.
 OCI will not release footage to anyone outside of these two entities.
 The purpose of the camera program is to deter criminals, and aid the police department in their investigations.

 Once footage has been submitted, the Second District Police Department handles the investigation.
 Inquiries into the status of the case should be directed to them.

 HOME SAFETY IMPROVEMENT PROGRAM

 Ohio City Incorporated, in partnership with the Second District, will provide free safety audits to residents who are interested in improving their home's security.
-After completing a safety audit conducted by the Cleveland Police, OCI members* are eligible for reimbursements for 50% of the cost of improvements, up to $250.
+After completing a safety audit conducted by the Cleveland Police, OCI members* are eligible for reimbursements for 50% of the cost of improvements, up to $250, when funds are available..
 Safety upgrades can include new locks, doors, windows, lighting or any upgrade suggested by Cleveland Police.
 Residents make the upgrades themselves and then submit receipts for reimbursement to Ohio City Incorporated.**

 *-In order to qualify for the reimbursement portion of the program, residents must be a member of Ohio City Inc. Information regarding free membership can be found at ohiocity.org/membership